-- ✓ When he's going uphill, he's doing a lot of work (+ slope). - ✓ When he's going downhill, the hill is doing the work for him (- slope). - ✓ When he's standing still on flat ground, he's not doing any work at all (0 slope). - When he hits a wall (the vertical line), he's dead and he can't ski anymore (undefined slope)!
+- ✓ When he's going uphill, he's doing a lot of work (+ slope). - ✓ When he's going downhill, the hill is doing the work for him (- slope). - ✓ When he's standing still on flat ground, he's not doing any work at all (0 slope). - ✓ When he hits a wall (the vertical line), he's dead and he can't ski anymore (undefined slope)!

-Getting a Grip on a Graphing Calculator
+Get Yourself a Graphing Calculator

-We highly recommend that you purchase a graphing calculator for pre-calculus work.
+We highly recommend that you purchase a graphing calculator for precalculus work.
 Since the invention of the graphing calculator, math classes have begun to change their scope.
 Some teachers feel that the majority of the work should be done using the calculator.
 More conservative math teachers, however, won't even let you use one.
-Your instructor should make his views quite apparent that first day of school.
-A graphing calculator does so many things for you, and even if a teacher won't allow you to use one a test, you can almost always use one to check your work on homework problems.
+Your instructor should make his views quite apparent on the first day of school.
+A graphing calculator does so many things for you, and even if a teacher won't allow you to use one on a test, you can almost always use one to check your work on homework problems.

-There are many different types of graphing calculators, and their individual inner workings are all different.
-As far as which one to purchase, ask advice from someone who has already taken a pre-calc class, and then look around on the Internet for the best deal.
-(In our opinion, the TI-89 or TI-89 Titanium is the greatest calculator ever, as of press time - if you can figure out how to use it [we're still learning!].)
+Many different types of graphing calculators are available, and their individual inner workings are all different.
+To figure out which one to purchase, ask advice from someone who has already taken a pre-calc class, and then look around on the Internet for the best deal.